 Though it seems like a past life, I started out in the courtroom, badgering witnesses and shouting “Objection!”
-In time the call of creativity compelled me to turn my back on the law (as in, leave the legal profession, not become a gun-slinging vigilante).
+Eventually I decided to turn my back on the law (as in, leave the legal profession, not become a gun-slinging vigilante) and get creative.

-I write conspiracy thrillers, typically with a sci-fi or fantasy bent.
-I’ve been told that my fiction is ‘Dan Brown with sci-fi’.
+I write conspiracy thrillers crossed with sci-fi and/or fantasy.
 I’m working on a trilogy of novels called Million Eyes which I think of as being The Da Vinci Code meets Doctor Who meets 24.
-I’ve written and published a series of short stories set in the Million Eyes universe, a few of which have been shortlisted in competitions.
+I’ve written and published a series of short stories set in the Million Eyes universe, several of which have been shortlisted in competitions.

-I’m also working on a conspiracy thriller called Scuzzling, set in a fantasy world with all kinds of weird, made-up creatures.
+I’m also working on a conspiracy thriller called Scuzzling, set in a fantasy world where human society is powered by animals, law and justice is dominated by religious belief in the Fairest, and nothing is quite as it seems.
 The opening chapter of Scuzzling was shortlisted by Conville & Walsh literary agent Emma Finn as part of the Grindstone Literary International Novel Competition 2018.